VelislavKarastoychev/euriklis-sortlib/README.md

     indices: [ 6, 4, 1, 8, 2, 5, 3, 9, 0, 7 ]
 }
 ```
 - *SortLib.heap_sort(array, mode)* -  this method implements the heap sort algorithm.
-The method uses internal functions for the sorting procedure and especially the utility functions ***shift_down*** and ***heap_shift_down*** which are widely used in the implementation of this family of sorting algorithms.
+From version 1.1.0 the method does not use internal functions for the sorting procedure and in particular the utility functions ***shift_down*** and ***heap_shift_down*** which are widely used in the implementation of this family of sorting algorithms are avoided because of the more efficient execution of the algorithm.
 The parameter "array" has to be a number or string array and the "mode" as in the other cases noted above, is a boolean or a string variable with the only possible values "increase" and "decrease", when the parameter is of string type.
 For example:
 ```js
 const sortlib = require('@euriklis/sortlib')
 const array = [1, 4, 2, 98, 32, 24, 42, 18, 3, 48, 21]